Reading Your SLEMCO Bill

 Download a Sample SLEMCO Bill

 Above is a typical SLEMCO residential bill.
-On this example, there are five line items: Energy Charge, Security Light, Operation Round-Up, Municipal Franchise Fee and the Gustav-Ike Storm Rider.
+On this example, there are five line items: Energy Charge, Security Light, Operation Round-Up, Municipal Franchise Fee and a Gustav-Ike Storm Rider (no longer applicable).

 1. Energy Charge

 The Energy line item is the cost for the kilowatt hours used.
 The cost consists of two basic components: the Base SLEMCO Rate and the Power Cost Adjustment, multiplied by the number of kWhs used.